yahoo/Override/README.md

 ## Background

 Override is a super easy to use feature flag management system for iOS, tvOS, watchOS and macOS.
 Override helps minimize the boilerplate involved with adding and maintaining large sets of feature flags.
+It provides the ability to group features logically into nestable groups of functionality, and support for searching for specific flags.
 Typically app developers employ feature flags to manage access to feature which are still in development, experimental, or behind an A/B test.
 Having a streamlined feature flag management process helps promote innovation by removing roadblocks to new experiments.

 Feature flags typically have 3 states: on, off, or defaulted.
 The default state of a feature may be a preset mode or defined by a remote configuration or A/B testing system.
 Override supports these use cases, and more!